po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/03-Day/03-Day-LessonPlan.md

   * 🙋 You get to flex some of your usual JavaScript skills with a hint of web performance!

-* Ask TAs to direct students to the Homework Requirements found in `02-Homework/README.md`.
+* Ask TAs to direct students to the Challenge Requirements found in `02-Challenge/README.md`.

 * Answer any questions before proceeding to the next activity.

 ### 5. FLEX (30 min)

-* This time can be utilized for reviewing key topics learned so far in this unit or getting started on the homework.
+* This time can be utilized for reviewing key topics learned so far in this module or getting started on the Challenge.

-* Unit 19 was a packed unit with many new concepts.
+* Module 19 was a packed module with many new concepts.
 If your class ran out of time to cover any activities fully, take this time to review them.

-* Ask students if they have any questions about PWA or Webpack before started a new unit.
+* Ask students if they have any questions about PWA or Webpack before started a new module.

 ### 6. Instructor Do: Stoke Curiosity (10 min)

-* Open the [slide deck](https://docs.google.com/presentation/d/1V5th9cgx_YcKZDC6kcJJHwrOc-3Ql6JB3AXoW3_Jqkk/edit?usp=sharing) and follow these prompts on their corresponding slides:
+* Open the [slide deck](https://docs.google.com/presentation/d/1LeJL4oLTOTTmKL_kKRMQBijRic4zTgBuk2bJ3el_Dn8/edit?usp=sharing) and follow these prompts on their corresponding slides:

   * **React**:

-    * This unit is all about React, which is a powerful JavaScript library for building user interfaces.
+    * This module is all about React, which is a powerful JavaScript library for building user interfaces.

   * **What Is React?**